Vi19Z/VI19Z/docs/README.md

 ## Introduction

-Julep is a platform for creating AI agents that remember past interactions and can perform complex tasks.
+VI19Z is a platform for creating AI agents that remember past interactions and can perform complex tasks.
 It offers long-term memory and manages multi-step processes.

-Julep enables the creation of multi-step tasks incorporating decision-making, loops, parallel processing, and integration with numerous external tools and APIs.
+VI19Z enables the creation of multi-step tasks incorporating decision-making, loops, parallel processing, and integration with numerous external tools and APIs.

-While many AI applications are limited to simple, linear chains of prompts and API calls with minimal branching, Julep is built to handle more complex scenarios.
+While many AI applications are limited to simple, linear chains of prompts and API calls with minimal branching, VI19Z is built to handle more complex scenarios.

 It supports: